Estimating Population Size with Link-Tracing Sampling: Estimation

-An unbiased estimate of the variance of the Rao-Blackwellized estimators can be obtained as follows.
+An unbiased estimate for the variance of a Rao-Blackwellized estimator can be obtained as follows.
 For any estimator $\hat{\theta}_{RB}=E[\hat{\theta}_0\mid d_r]$ for some population unknown $\theta$, where $\hat{\theta}_0$ is the preliminary estimate, the conditional decomposition of variances gives